Refining trees of tangles in abstract separation systems: inessential parts: Refining inessential stars

 Let $\vS$ be a submodular separation system and $\cP$ a set of profiles of $S$.
 We say that a separation $ s \in S$ is \emph{good (for $\cP$)} if there are profiles $P, P' \in \cP$ such that $\vs$ and $\sv$ are closely related to $P$ and $P'$, respectively.
 Note that, by \cref{prop:eff}, every separation in an $S_k$ that distinguishes some pair of profiles efficiently is good.
 Thus, being good is a structural generalization of efficiency to abstract separation systems which come without the framework needed to define efficiency itself.
 Since requiring every separation to be good is clearly a stronger assumption than the one from \cref{thm:RefiningToTsWeakAssumptionn}, the following theorem follows directly:

-\begin{customthm}{\ref{thm:RefiningGoodToTs}} \emph{Let $\vS$ be a submodular separation system, and let $\cF$ be a friendly set of stars in $\vS$.
+\begin{customthm}{\ref{thm:RefiningGoodToTs}} \emph{Let $\vS$ be a submodular separation system, and let $\cF$ be a standard set of stars in $\vS$ which is closed under shifting and contains $\{\rv\}$ for every small $\vr \in \vS$.
 Further, let $\tilde{N}$ be a nested set of separations that distinguishes all $\cF$-tangles of $S$.
 If every separation in $\tilde{N}$ is good for the set of all $\cF$-tangles of $S$, then there exists a nested set $N \subseteq S$ with $\tilde{N} \subseteq N$ such that every node of~$N$ is either a star in $\cF$ or home to an $\cF$-tangle of $S$.} \end{customthm}

 Note that this theorem is a generalization of Erde's work in \cite{JoshRefining}.
 Indeed, Erde's refining lemma (\cref{lem:JELemma}) implies that one can refine every tree set inside some separation system of the form $\vS_k$ which contains only essential separations.
 Since by \cref{prop:eff} every separation which efficiently distinguishes some pair of profiles in $\cP$ is also good for $\cP$, \cref{thm:RefiningGoodToTs} also implies that these tree sets can be refined.
 However, \cref{thm:RefiningGoodToTs} can also be applied to arbitrary submodular separation systems which are not of the form $\vS_k$.